cschiewek/devise_ldap_authenticatable/README.md

 Usage
 -----

-Devise LDAP Authenticatable works in replacement of Authenticatable, allowing for LDAP authentication via simple bind.
-The standard sign\_in routes and views work out of the box as these are just reused from devise.
-I recommend you run :
+Devise LDAP Authenticatable works in replacement of Authenticatable, but because we have to change the authentication\_keys, you'll need to run:

     script/generate devise_views

-so you can customize your login pages.
+and customize your login pages to use :login, instead of :email.

 ------------------------------------------------------------